List of U.S. officials who resigned over Biden's support for Israel in the Gaza war: Josh Paul

 Josh Paul, a senior State Department official specializing in arms transfers, resigned in October after stating the U.S. government continues to sell weapons to Israel despite its record of human rights abuses.
 As the director of the State Department's Office of Military-Political Affairs, he described Washington's support for Israel's war as "blind support".
 He described Biden's policy a being in favor of "the status quo of the occupation" and as a "shortsighted, destructive, unjust" policy that "will only lead to more and deeper suffering for both the Israeli and the Palestinian people — and is not in the long-term American interest."

 Andrew Miller

 According to the Washington Post, Andrew Miller, the assistant secretary of state for Israeli-Palestinian affairs, was a critic of Biden's "bear hug" approach to Israel during Gaza war.
 He resigned in June 2024.

 Mike Casey

-Mike Casey, a former State Department official who resigned in July over what he described as the U.S. government's unwavering support for Israel despite its devastating military operation in the Gaza Strip, says the U.S. government pursues Israel's interests more than its own.

-He said in an interview with Al Jazeera: "We ignore Palestinian suffering.
-We accept the Israeli government narrative of events even if we know it’s not true, and we really pursue Israel’s interests.
-We don’t pursue our own interests."
+Mike Casey, a former State Department official, resigned in July 2024 over what he described as the U.S. government's unwavering support for Israel despite its devastating military operation in Gaza.
+Casey said the U.S. government pursues Israel's interests more than its own, and in an interview with Al Jazeera, he stated, "We ignore Palestinian suffering.
+We accept the Israeli government narrative of events even if we know it's not true, and we really pursue Israel's interests.
+We don't pursue our own interests."